Helga Grünwoldt-Okan

-As a young girl, Helga Okan (formerly Grünwoldt) completed an apprenticeship as a ladies' tailor in her hometown of Warburg, which she completed with her journeyman's examination at the age of 19.
+As a young girl, Helga Okan (née Grünwoldt) completed an apprenticeship as a tailor for women's clothing in her hometown of Warburg, passing her journeyman's examination at the age of 19.

-Even then, she was enthusiastic about the fashion city of Düsseldorf and spent three exciting and instructive years as a journeyman in various fashion salons, including with Düsseldorf's "fashion czar" Hanns Friedrichs.
+Even then, she was fascinated by Düsseldorf, the city of fashion, and spent three exciting and instructive journeyman years in various fashion salons, including with Düsseldorf's "fashion czar" Hanns Friedrichs.

-This was followed by attending the master tailor school in Koblenz.
-The 22-year-old passed her master tailor examination with distinction and was not only the best but also the youngest master tailor in Germany at the time.
+This was followed by attending the master school in Koblenz.
+The 22-year-old passed her master examination with distinction and was at that time not only the best but also the youngest master tailor in Germany.

-After an interlude of about two years in Berlin, Helga Okan returned to Düsseldorf and worked again as a director for the then already famous fashion designer Hanns Friedrichs until 1966.
+After an approximately two-year intermezzo in Berlin, Helga Okan returned to Düsseldorf and worked as a directrice until 1966, once again for the already famous fashion designer Hanns Friedrichs.

 1967

-She started as an entrepreneur.
-With a lot of skill and hard work—"I worked every night and every weekend and taught sewing classes on the side," she recalls—she built her own client base and started her own business with her first fashion studio and three employees in her Düsseldorf apartment.
+Starting out as an entrepreneur.
+With a lot of skill and diligence – "I worked every night and every weekend and taught sewing classes on the side," she recalls – she built up her own client base and started her first fashion studio with three employees in her Düsseldorf apartment.

 1970